 Linked events of this goal…

-And of course there are changes in stats as well.
-This picture is from last game I played so far in this save.
+And of course, there are changes in stats as well.
+This picture is from the most recent game I’ve played so far in this save.
 It was EFL Cup Final against Arsenal and Southwood had 30 passes – 5 intercepted & 25 completed!

-After these changes I saw big improvements in our play in overall.
+After these changes, I saw big improvements in our overall play.
 Our keepers were calmer and patient in most situations.
-They took much more free kicks from our own half so we were able to have all players in the game and more options how to take free kicks.
+They took much more free kicks from our own half so we were able to bring all players into the game and we had more options how to take free kicks.

 Last five matches of Luke Southwood and stats of his passes: